toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 iOS controls widget refresh timing.
 If your widget seems stale:
 - Wait for the next automatic refresh (can take 15+ minutes)
-- Manually refresh by opening the script in Scriptable
+- Manually refresh by tapping the widget
-- Remove and re-add the widget to force a refresh

 **3. Syntax Errors When Pasting Code**

 If you encounter syntax errors:
-- Make sure you're copying the entire file contents
+- Make sure that the entire file contents are copied (and not inadvertently truncated)
 - Create a fresh script rather than editing an existing one
 - Check for any hidden formatting characters that might have been copied
-- Verify the file encoding is correct
+- Verify that the file encoding is correct

 ## Contributing

-Contributions are welcome.
+Contributions are welcome!
 If you find bugs, have feature suggestions, or want to improve the code, feel free to open an issue or submit a pull request.

 When contributing, please:
 - Test your changes in Scriptable before submitting